abinit/abinit/doc/mkdocs-tutorials/wannier90.md

     xcrysden --xsf wannier90_00001.xsf

-To see the isosurface click on: Tools->Data Grid -> OK And modify the Isovalue, put, for instance, 0.3 and check the option "Render +/- isovalue" then click on OK
+To see the isosurface click on: Tools->Data Grid -> OK And modify the isovalue, put, for instance, 0.3 and check the option "Render +/- isovalue" then click on OK

-**Notes:**
+!!! important

     * It is important to set [[istwfk]] equal to 1 for every k-point avoiding using symmetries.
       The reason is that the formalism used to extract the MLWF assumes that you have a uniform grid of k-points.
       See section IV of MV.

     * The number of Wannier functions to extract should be minor or equal to the number of bands.
       If _nband > nwan_ then the disentanglement routines will be called.

     * The number of k-points should be equal to ngkpt(1)*ngkpt(2)*ngkpt(3).
       This is achieved by using the input variables [[kptopt]]= 3, [[ngkpt]] and [[nshiftk]]= 1.

     * The prefix of all wannier90 files in this sample case is _wannier90_.
       Other possible prefixes are w90_ and **abo** __w90_ , where **abo** is the fourth line on your .file file.
       To setup the prefix, ABINIT will first look for a file named **abo** __w90.win_ if it is not found then it will look for _w90.win_ and finally for _wannier90.win_.

 ## 3 A PAW case

 Before starting it is assumed that you have already completed the [[lesson:paw1]] and [[lesson:paw2]]

-The PAW method is implemented in such a way that it is very easy to use.
 For silicon, we just have to add the variable [[pawecutdg]].
 And the PAW Atomic Data is included in the pseudopotential file.
 An example has already been prepared.